 What contractors know how to do the work correctly?

-The State Historic Preservation Office has a list of contractors with experience working on older buildings.
+Preservation Utah (formerly Utah Heritage Foundation) has a list of contractors with experience working on older buildings.